 Eighty percent of US employees now use AI at work, yet 88 percent of HR leaders say their organizations have not realized significant business value from those tools.
 The gap is not adoption — it is implementation.
 Nowhere is this more obvious than in meetings.

-The average knowledge worker spends 31 hours per month in unproductive meetings, and most meeting automation tools on the market only nibble at the edges: a transcript here, a summary there.
+According to Atlassian research, the average knowledge worker spends 31 hours per month in unproductive meetings.
+Most meeting automation tools on the market only nibble at the edges: a transcript here, a summary there.

 This guide takes a different approach.
 Instead of listing every meeting automation tool available, it walks you through the five workflows you should actually automate, how to evaluate the tools that handle them, and when to replace a live call with async video altogether.
 By the end, you will have a concrete setup plan you can execute this week.